Aryesh-M/angular-cartApp/README.md

 # MEAN CartApp

-Create CRUD app using MEAN stack.
+Online store with CRUD operations using MEAN stack.
+GEC- Bhavnagar | 2015- 2019
+The inventory of a clothing store
+AngularJS functions (data binding, filtering, directives)

 ## Installation